Seeing Through the AI Hype: Useful Ways to Use AI

 Presenter Bio(s)

-Sure, you could imagine the audience in their underwear, but wouldn’t you rather learn some concrete tips and tricks that can turn even the most introverted into confident public speakers?
-Whether it’s introducing a program or guest speaker, moderating a panel, or addressing your stakeholders, speaking in front of a crowd of any size can be intimidating.
-This session covers all the basics from being sure of your content to walking into the room, from how to stand to how to work with microphones, and from how to connect with an audience to projection and enunciation.
-In this low stress workshop participants can have fun learning to be a more effective speaker through hands-on participation or by cheering on others.
+Does the thought of public speaking have you quaking in your boots?
+Do you freeze up like a dear in the headlights when you have to make a presentation?
+Do you wish you could command more attention when you speak—whether its in front of a crowd or in a small group setting?
+Then this workshop is for you!
+This session covers all the basics from being sure of and preparing your content to walking into the room, from how to support your breath and release tension from your body to how to work with microphones, and from how to connect with an audience to vocal projection and enunciation.
+In this low stress workshop, participants can have fun learning to be a more effective speaker through hands-on participation or by cheering on others.

 In this workshop, participants will: